mengsenz/mengsenz.github.io/index.md

 ## Current research
 During Ph.D training, I have been studying human social coordination at the level of physiology, neural dynamics and social groups, both experimentally and theoretically.
 Overall, my work follows two themes:
 ### Multiagent social coordination - experiment and model
+A lot the works on coordination phenomena focus on either systems of very few components (often 2) or very many component (better to be infinite).
+The in-between was somewhat neglected.
+To understand coordination dynamics across scales, I felt necessary to bridge this gap between the very few and very many by studying the middle.
 I have developped a new experimental paradigm to study the coordination dynamics among eight humans.
+I designed and built an apparatus allowing people to coordinate rhythmic tapping in a controlled environment - it allows me to manipulate network connectivity in real time, and manipulate their tapping frequency with metronomes.
+We have recently published a paper ([here](https://doi.org/10.1371/journal.pone.0193843)) about the first experiment using this paradigm, dubbed the "Human Firefly" experiment (become people's taps were displayed as flashes of LEDs, which looked like glowing fireflies in the dark).
 ### Human-Virtual Partner interaction
 I studied emotional and neural activities (EEG, fMRI)in humans during their coordination with a virtual partner.